 Deborah Corn and I have had many conversations on the topic of website messaging and “share-worthy content”.
 She will be the first one to say, “This site sucks!
 I have no idea what these people do, or why it matters.”
 And believe me, she will tell you that to your face given the opportunity.
 If you ask her to help fix the problem you will most likely get a “Hell, No!
 That’s not what I do” quickly followed by, “But let me connect you to someone who can.”

 That’s why, when Deborah learned that I was dusting off my consultant shingle, she went, “Hell, Yes!”
-She approached me to partner-up and offer the Printerverse my expertise to develop and execute great, shareable, relevant programs and content that help drive business success.
-After some strategic planning, the inititaive was born.
-INTRODUCING…
+She approached me to offer the Printerverse my expertise to develop and execute great, shareable, relevant programs and content that help drive business success.

 Communicate Long and Prosper!

-Joanne Gore is a B2B marketer who’s passionate about print and has spent the last three decades helping companies of all sizes achieve business success.
-As Chief Communications Officer at PMC+, a division of Print Media Centr, Joanne is spearheading the initiative to help the print industry maximize marketing and communications to drive business now, and in the future, by blending a mix of best-practice marketing and communications programs that generate awareness, customer engagement and growth.
+Joanne Gore is the founder of Joanne Gore Communications.
+She is spearheading the initiative to help the print industry drive business now, and in the future, with programs that generate awareness, customer engagement and growth.